Colby-Hehman/Large_Throughput_File_Renamer/README.md

-# Mass_file_renamer
+# Mass_File_Renamer
 This will rename files en masse.
 Each file will have the same name and then a number added afterwards.
-It is highly customizable
+It is highly customizable.